 Trametinib in Treating Patients With Relapsed or Refractory Juvenile Myelomonocytic Leukemia

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT03190915|

-Recruitment Status : Recruiting
+Recruitment Status : Active, not recruiting

 First Posted : June 19, 2017

 Last Update Posted : February 8, 2023

 |Condition or disease||Intervention/treatment||Phase|